keptn/keptn.github.io/content/docs/0.16.x/troubleshooting/index.md

 **Solutions**:

-* Verify your clusters nameserver configuration is working as expected, especially the searchdomains.
+* Verify that your cluster's nameserver configuration is working as expected, especially the searchdomains.
 Easiest way to verify is to look at the output of
    ```console
    nslookup keptn.sh
    ```